Armies from 1066 or later at Irvine 2023

 The sultry air quivered with anticipation, and the sun bore down upon the warriors with an unrelenting fervour.

-In the shimmering distance, Inspired by the spirit of Brian Cox's grouse shooting Hebridean crofters cottages, the Ottoman army, clad in gleaming suits of armour adorned with intricate patterns and fierce visages, assembled in disciplined rows to advance and take on the Indians.
+In the shimmering distance, Inspired by the spirit of Alexander Graham Bell's drunken pint of Heavy, the Ottoman army, clad in gleaming suits of armour adorned with intricate patterns and fierce visages, assembled in disciplined rows to advance and take on the Indians.

 The Janissaries, disciplined and fierce, formed a formidable wall of archery, their balding pates glinting in the afternoon light.